Outside Berne’s Stade de Suisse stands a reconstructed version of the famous Longines clock that timed matches here when this was the Wankdorfstadion.

 Also in the vicinity, the Hotel Jardin is a traditional, mid-range lodging with its own restaurant.

-Finally the hostel-like Hotel Glocke does a mix of singles, doubles and multi-bed rooms with shared bathrooms, plus private doubles – as central as it gets and ideal for three or four of you on a budget.
+For those on a budget, the hostel-like Hotel Glocke does a mix of singles, doubles and multi-bed rooms with shared bathrooms, plus private doubles – as central as it gets and ideal for three or four of you on a budget.

 At the edge of the Old Town, GOAL at Junkerngasse 1 is a football venue with a YB focus.
 ‘Die Berner Fußball Bar’ is also home to the city’s only Werder Bremen fan club.
 Swiss, Italian, German, English and Spanish top-league matches are screened in a cellar that once hosted a Louis Armstrong aftershow in 1955.